-The third-year graduate student in the Historical Archaeology program is a teaching assistant this summer at the Archaeological Field School at the Historic Gore Estate, a summer field school offered through University College that is a collaboration between the Anthropology Department and the Andrew Fiske Memorial Center for Archaeological Research.
+The third-year graduate student in the Historical Archaeology program is a teaching assistant this summer at the Archaeological Field School at the Historic Gore Estate, a summer field school offered through the College of Advancing and Professional Studies that is a collaboration between the Anthropology Department and the Andrew Fiske Memorial Center for Archaeological Research.

 Gore Place, the former home of Massachusetts Governor Christopher Gore, is located in Waltham, about a half hour from the UMass Boston campus.
 The history of the Boston area is another asset to being a student at UMass Boston.

 “I was most attracted to not only the location [of the UMass Boston campus], but the promise of a wide range of research opportunities in an exciting and historical setting.
 I have had the privilege to work with and learn from some of the most distinguished and respected minds in my field from whom I’ve acquired the skills most vital to success in any future employment opportunities or research endeavors,” says Cathcart, who was born in San Diego but grew up in Virginia.

 Cathcart and the other students will be expanding on excavations from previous years, focusing on uncovering various components of a historic 1806 greenhouse that was demolished in the early 1840s.
 During the 2008 field school experience, students found fragments of marble floor tiles and planting pots, and hundreds of pieces of window glass.

 “We would like to reveal how this structure was designed, the interior layout, and the nature of the watering and heating systems.
 We hope this summer’s research will assist the Gore Place Society in restoring the grounds to what they looked like during Governor Gore’s tenure,” Cathcart says.